 What is the Future for the PCB Designer?

 The need to design current and evolving PCB technologies is growing.
-With more and more electronics such as IoT becoming everyday parts of our lives, the future of electronic design is very bright.
-However, the pool of experienced PCB designers is shrinking as many designers are approaching the age of retirement.
+With more and more electronics such as IoT becoming everyday of our lives, the future of electronic design is very bright.
+However, the pool of experienced PCB manufacturers is shrinking as many designers are approaching the age of retirement.
 The industry needs more PCB designers, and those that are currently involved are reporting that their compensation and job satisfaction is on the rise.

 Do you have a passion for creating things and making them work?
-If so, then designing printed circuit boards may be what you are looking for.
-If you are ready to start a career as a PCB designer, take a look at Altium.
-Altium Designer is PCB design software that is made for engineers and PCB designers to create world-class PCB designs.
+If so, then designing printed boards may be what you are looking for.
+If you are ready to start a career as a PCB , take a look at Altium.
+Altium Designer® is PCB design software that is made for engineers and PCB designers to create world-class PCB designs.
 Not only will the software help you with all aspects of your design, but Altium offers training on its software that will help you to hit the ground running.

 Would you like to find out more about how Altium can help you to step into the world of PCB design?
 Talk to an expert at Altium.